ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 3. Create a Spark lab.

     a.
 To create a new Spark lab, click the + icon.
-The Create Spark Lab window opens.
+The **Create Spark Lab** window opens.
 Specify a unique name for the Spark lab and select the **Spark Version**.
 The default Spark version is 3.4.
 You can modify the other optional fields if required.

-    The `spark.hadoop.wxd.apikey` parameter is configured in the **Spark configurations** field by default while creating Spark lab and need not be explicitly specified.
+    The `spark.hadoop.wxd.apikey` parameter is configured in the **Spark configurations** field by default while creating Spark lab.
     {: note}

     b.
 Click **Create**.
 Click **Refresh** to see the Spark lab in the left window.
 This is the dedicated Spark cluster for application development.